 I am highly critical and skeptical of everything.

 I enjoy reading political science from one extreme to the other.

 I have a degree in political science (1993).

-I can’t overstate how awesome it was to have a conversation about politics in Japan with American and British ex-pats from all walks of life, because none of them were afflicted by this mental virus.
+I can’t overstate how awesome it was to have a conversation about politics in Japan with American and British ex-pats from all walks of life, because none of them were afflicted by this mental virus of division.
 There was always a broader understanding, tolerance, and acceptance that doesn’t seem to happen anymore at “home”.

 America has always been a Coke or Pepsi nation.
-In the mid-20th century, our commercialism took binary thinking and cranked it up a notch.
+In the mid-20th century, our commercialism cranked binary thinking up a notch.
 “What beverage do you prefer?”
 The only possible answers are “Coke” or “Pepsi”.
 You can’t say that you don’t like cola at all, or you mix the two together, or you drink one on Saturday’s and the other on Monday’s.
 It’s either Coke, Pepsi, or fuck you.
 That’s how we roll.
 More to the point, it’s how we sell ideas.

 Then social media happened.
 Giving America social media in the early 21st century was like giving cocaine to someone already struggling with mental health.
 Social media is Coke versus Pepsi on speed, with its thumbs-up / thumbs-down, binary take on the world.
 It started with the goofy sales pitch of “bring people together,” but it achieved the exact opposite.
 As a set of technologies, it became the biggest and most sophisticated advertising (mind control) machine the world had ever seen.